teeso/beaconsync/README.md

 Example: How an app can use a beaconsync WordPress site to drive its behavior when it detects a beacon
 ---
-A special-purpose app developed to detect beacons (for example, a city walking tour app) should sync with a corresponding WordPress beaconsync site using WordPress' Atom (recommended) or RSS2 (deprecated) feed URL (https://codex.wordpress.org/WordPress_Feeds).
-This is how the app can dynamitcally determine which content to display when it detects a beacon.
+A special-purpose app developed to detect beacons (for example, a city walking tour app) should sync with a corresponding WordPress beaconsync site using the Atom (recommended) or RSS2 (deprecated) Feed URL (https://codex.wordpress.org/WordPress_Feeds).
+This way the app will be aware of what content is available, associate with which beacon, by examining the <beacon:uuid> and <beacon:majorminor> information provided by the feed.

-In the Atom feed a post associated with a beacon has &lt;beacon:uuid&gt; and/or &lt;beacon:majorminor&gt; elements within the corresponding &lt;entry&gt;, for example:
+For example, a site the app syncs with has a post associated with a beacon as follows:

 	<entry>
 		<title>Bar Gernika</title>